HackerPoet/MarbleMarcher/build_on_windows.md

 8. Open the resulting .sln file in Visual Studio and build the solution.

 You're done!
-If this did not work for you, please open an issue on the repository.
+If this did not work for you, please open an issue in the repository, or comment on the online Reddit post linked above.